roverrobot/components/README.md

 - ajax/example.php

 ## Action handlers and renderers
 See lib/action.php for the definitions of the action handlers, renderers.
-We can also define preprocessors to change the behavior of an action handler, and define postprocessors to change the behavior of the renderer by changing the global variable values that the handler and renderer depend on.
 These handlers must be put under the commands folder of a plugin, with the script filename the same as the command name.
 For example, commands/example.php is the randler for the command `pluginname.example`.
 These files can be put in subdirectories of arbitrary depth to avoid colliding in file names.
-You can define multiple pre and postprocessors, but you can only define at most a single action handler and at most a single renderer.
+You can only define at most a single action handler and at most a single renderer.

 ### Extending a previously defined action
-If you extend a hander/renderer/preprocessor/postprocessor, then the subclass replaces the parent class.
+If you extend a hander/renderer, then the subclass replaces the parent class as the handler/renderer.

 The key methods:
 - `public function action() { return ...; }`